What goes up, must come down

 American Red Cross, HUMMER and GM Foundation;

 October 13, 2005 – Ford and General Motors and other automotive companies will announce their earnings next week.
-If the headlines of the past week are any indication of how things are going to play out, it wont be good.
+If the headlines of the past week are any indication of how things are going to play out, it won’t be good.
 GM reported a loss of $1.4 billion in the first six months of 2005.
-Ford made a profit, but not on it’s automotive unit.
+Ford made a profit, but not on its an automotive unit.
 Delphi has already beat the October 17th deadline to file for bankruptcy.
-GM has started sharing platforms and profit’s, but they havent found a solution to their rising health care and pension problems for the over 1 million retired non-working employees.
+GM has started sharing platforms and profits, but they haven’t found a solution to their rising health care and pension problems for the over 1 million retired non-working employees.

 In the meantime, the price for gasoline this week was $2.84/gallon and the diesel price was $3.15.
 Large SUV sales have been going down for the last three years.
 It is no surprise with the price of gas that large SUV sales continue to go down.
 The decrease in sales is also due to GM selling a lot of their 2005 stock ahead of schedule.
 If you have nothing to sell, your sales numbers will decrease.
 According to Paul Taylor, chief economist National Automobile Dealers Association, “General Motors had just 38 days supply of cars at the end of August, to Fords 45 days of cars and Chryslers 66 days supply of cars.
 GM, and Ford to a lesser extent, had a difficult time selling cars in September.
 And older truck designs, which will be updated starting in early 2006 hurt GM truck sales, along with high fuel costs.”

 Silke Carty did her homework on this piece and compared the rise in average gas prices to the marketshare of trucks versus cars.
-In September, 2002 the average gas price was $1.40, the marketshare of trucks was 51 percent and cars were the remaining 49 percent.
-In September, 2004 the average gas price was $1.87, truck marketshare had grown to 57.9 percent and the car market had shrunk to 42.1 percent.
-Fast forward to September, 2005, when the gas spike a full dollar over the price in 2004 to reach $2.90.
-The truck marketshare fell back down to 51.5 percent (September, 2002 levels) and the car market grew to 48.5 percent.
+In September 2002 the average gas price was $1.40, the marketshare of trucks was 51 percent and cars were the remaining 49 percent.
+In September 2004 the average gas price was $1.87, truck marketshare had grown to 57.9 percent and the car market had shrunk to 42.1 percent.
+Fast forward to September 2005, when the gas spikes a full dollar over the price in 2004 to reach $2.90.
+The truck marketshare fell back down to 51.5 percent (September 2002 levels) and the car market grew to 48.5 percent.